Updated on April 30, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

-Is CBD legal in Ohio?
-If so, where can you find this substance?
-Is it even worth incorporating CBD into your treatment routine?
-These are amongst the many questions residents of Ohio are likely to have concerning CBD products.
+Do Ohio weed laws apply to CBD products?
+Where can you find them?
+Is it worth incorporating CBD into your treatment routine?
+These are among the many questions residents of Ohio are likely to have concerning CBD products.

-To learn more about CBD use and the state’s rules surrounding this substance, we encourage you to read on below.
+To learn more about CBD use and the state’s rules surrounding this substance, read on.

 As a resident of Ohio, you’re likely interested in exploring all of the treatment options available to you as a patient.
 But before you jump into a plan that includes a new medication, you want to learn more about what a given product has to offer you first.